-Walking from East to West is the most popular option as reflected by the above itineraries and also the guidebook we provide is written in this direction.
+Walking from East to West is the most popular option as reflected by our itineraries.
+The Roman sites are also numbered in that direction, and most people prefer to walk out of a city and into the countryside.
 However, we can offer itineraries walking in the reverse direction, from West to East, if you would prefer.
 Just select the West to East option when booking online or ask your Destination & Adventure Specialist.

 Unfortunately we are unable to accommodate walkers with dogs as many of the accommodation providers do not accept pets.